 Amber Smith, PT

-Amber has received additional training in Trigger Point Dry Needling.
+She has received additional training in Functional Dry Needling Level 1 with KinetaCore.
 Dry needling is an adjunctive treatment to relieve muscle tension, release trigger points, and improve the healing environment around injured tissue.
-In addition to her extensive orthopedic experience and training, Amber also has extensive training in Vestibular Rehabilitation and Geriatric Neurology.
+In addition to her extensive orthopedic experience and training, Amber also has expansive training in Vestibular Rehabilitation and Geriatric Neurology.

 In her spare time, Amber is a volunteer youth soccer and basketball coach.